mikegratton/LetsTalk/README.md

 motionSession.progress(25);
 ```
 The progress mark integer uses values from 1 to 100, with 1 being a special value for "started" and 100
 signaling completion.
-The ReactorServer will automatically send these when you start and finish a session.
+The `ReactorServer` will automatically send these when you start and finish a session.
 Note you may send duplicate progress marks, or even have progress decreasing.
 To signal failure,
 `motionSession.fail()` will dispose of the session, notifying the client.
-To finish a session,
+To finish a session, send the reply
 ```cpp
 ReplyType reply;
 // ... fill out reply
 motionSession.reply(reply);
 ```
 Additionally, the client may cancel a session at any time.
-You can check if the session has been cancelled by
+You can check if the session has been canceled by
 calling `isAlive()`.

-The client end is similar to the request/reply client.
+The client end is likewise similar to the request client.
 First, we create a client object on the participant:
 ```cpp
 auto motionClient = node->makeReactorClient<RequestType, ReplyType, ProgressType>("robot.motion");
 ```